onensensy/scrud/README.md

 This will generate the necessary controller, views, and routes to manage products in your application.

+## Other Assets

+### Logo

+To modify the logo, replace the file `public/backend/assets/img/logo.png`

 ## Contributing

 Thank you for considering contributing to Sensy/Scrud!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests.

 ## License